brandontle/rich-markdown-editor/README.md

 #### `dark`

 With `dark` set to `true` the editor will use a default dark theme that's included.
 See the [source here](/src/theme.js).

-#### `tooltip`

-A React component that will be wrapped around items that have an optional tooltip.
-You can use this to inject your own tooltip library into the editor – the component will be passed the following props:

-- `tooltip`: A React node with the tooltip content
-- `placement`: Enum `top`, `bottom`, `left`, `right`
-- `children`: The component that the tooltip wraps, must be rendered

-#### `headingsOffset`

-A number that will offset the document headings by a number of levels.
-For example, if you already nest the editor under a main `h1` title you might want the user to only be able to create `h2` headings and below, in this case you would set the prop to `1`.

 ### Callbacks